rrich-kray/task-calendar/README.md

 ## The Repository

-This repository contains the HTML, CSS and Javascript code for the Task Calendar Project.
+This repository contains the source code for the Task Calendar Project.

 ## Task Calendar

 ![Task Calendar Screenshot](./assets/images/screen1.png)

-Never lose track of an important meeting again!
+Never lose track of an important meeting or deadline again!
 With Task Calendar, users can keep track of important events and better manage their time.

+This application provided me with a great oportunity to become more familiar with third-party frameworks in general, in particular Bootstrap, which shortened the development time of this app.

+WIth some experience using relational and non-relational databases under my belt, I plan to revisit this application in the future and implement database storage in lieu of local storage for storing tasks.
+I also believe there are several opportunities for UI enhancement, such as implementing a grid-style layout using CSS grid and modal display when a particular time is selected.

 ## Usage